What is EUF?

 If tenants of commercial and industrial properties are formally notified of the proposal and give their consent to pay the charge, they can contribute financially.
 It is expected that this may occur where tenants benefit from the upgrades, for example, through reduced energy or water bills.
 If not all tenants agree to take on the charge, the Local Government Act 2020 allows a repayment charge to be passed through to those tenants who have provided written consent but not others.

 What is the scale of loan available under an EUF agreement?

-Under an EUF agreement, the council is responsible for imposing EUF charges and passing these onto the lender.
-In the event of a loan default the council is not liable for the outstanding charges.
-The amended Local Government Act 1989 specifically provides that local councils are not liable for failure of an owner or occupier to pay an environmental upgrade charge.
-It also requires an EUF agreement to specify that the lending body must reimburse the council if the agreement is terminated early and the council has refunded any excess charges collected from the owner or occupier.
+The council operates more as an intermediary and is responsible for collecting the loan repayments from property owners and passes these onto the lender.
+In the event of a loan default, the council is not liable for the outstanding debt.
+The Local Government Act 2020 specifically provides that local councils are not liable for the failure of an owner or occupier to pay an environmental upgrade loan.
+It also requires an EUF agreement to specify that the lending body must reimburse the council if the agreement is terminated early and the council has refunded any excess repayments collected from the owner or occupier.